- A screening Pap test is usually done at age 21 unless you have special risk factors.

 How is a Pap test done?

-As part of your pelvic exam, your HCP will take a thin plastic wand and a tiny brush and gently wipe away some of the cells from your cervix.
+As part of your pelvic exam, your provider will take a thin plastic wand and a tiny brush and gently wipe away some of the cells from your cervix.
 Most girls don’t feel anything at all.
 A few girls may feel a little cramping as their cervix is gently brushed.
 If you feel anything, it usually lasts less than 1 minute.
 These cells are placed in a bottle or on a glass slide and sent to a laboratory.

 No. Cancer is usually not the reason why your Pap test is abnormal.
 The most common reason for an abnormal Pap test is a vaginal or cervical infection that causes changes in the cells of your cervix.
 Most of these changes can be followed closely until they return to normal.
-Often, your body will clear the infection that caused the changes all by itself.
+Often, your body will clear the HPV infection that caused the changes all by itself.
 Sometimes special treatments are needed.
 Regular Pap tests and treatment, if needed, can prevent most types of cervical cancer.